-If at any point during the complaint, investigative or disciplinary processes, the Title IX Coordinator reasonably believes that a Respondent who is a member of the University community poses a substantial threat of harm to other members of the campus community; threatens or endangers University property; or disrupts the stability and continuance of normal University operations and functions, such person may be subject to disciplinary actions that could include summary suspension or administrative withdrawal for students or an employment leave of absence for an employee.
+If during the course of a Title IX proceeding, the Title IX Coordinator reasonably believes that a party: (1) poses a substantial threat of harm to the campus community; (2) poses a substantial threat of harm to campus property; or (3) disrupts the stability and continuance of normal campus operations and functions, the party may be subject to disciplinary action.
+If a student, the individual may be subject to summary suspension or administrative withdrawal.
+If an employee or faculty member, the individual may be subject to a leave of absence or termination from employment.